Spinning it around

 Just one quarter of used textiles is collected separately in Rotterdam.
 In the current system, there is no business case to collect more.
 We need to valorize our used, non-rewearable, textiles to incentivize collection and ensure we reach the scale to make circular textiles a reality.

-The Netherlands are #5 importer and #6 exporter of used textiles worldwide.
+The Netherlands are #6 importer and #6 exporter of used textiles worldwide (see the UN Comtrade database).
 The Port of Rotterdam is an important transit hub for used textiles, a merchandise facing a growing supply and a demand that is in constant decline.

 What if Rotterdam would create its own demand for both the used textiles from its citizens as well as the low value surplus being traded in the port?
 We could create jobs for those struggling to find one, save on our costs for (textile) waste incineration, realize our circular ambitions and stimulate the textile industry in Rotterdam.

 EigenDraads (meaning: own thread) is the missing piece between the collection and recycling of non-rewearable texiles in the Rotterdam city and port.